Durgai Amman Temple, Patteeswaram

-Durgai Amman Temple is a Hindu temple dedicated to the goddess Durga located inThenupuriswarar Temple, Patteeswaram near Kumbakonam, Tamil Nadu, India.
+Durgai Amman Temple is a Hindu temple dedicated to the goddess Durga located in Thenupuriswarar Temple, Patteeswaram near Kumbakonam, Tamil Nadu, India.

 Location

 Daughter of Kamadhenu, Patti worshipped the Lord Shiva (Eeswaran) here, so this place got that name Patteeswaram.
 Though the main god is Siva this temple is known as Durgai Amman Temple.
 This temple is located at Thenupuriswarar Temple, as a separate shrine.
 By passing through the Gopuram of the north entrance of Thenupurisvara Temple, Durgai Amman Temple could be reached.